michaelbakshandeh/calendar-project/index.md

-I’ve also included the streamgraph, [**Evolution of Total Time Spent in Classes- Streamgraph**](./html_files/classes_streamgraph.html), for an alternative visual.
+I’ve also included the streamgraph, [**Evolution of Total Time Spent in Classes- Streamgraph**](./html_files/classes_streamgraph.html), for an alternative way to visualize the data.

 From the streamgraph, it appears that the I do the most work on Mondays and Tuesdays, and the amount of total work that I do decreases as the week progresses.
 On Mondays and Tuesdays in particular, there appears to be a spike in the amount of work I do in my “Work” class.
-This is likely because I am a TA for Multivariable Calculus, so I am logging in “Work” on these days that doesn’t exist on any other day.
+This is likely because I am a TA for Multivariable Calculus, so I am logging in “Work” on these days that I’m not doing on any other day of the week.

-Furthermore, as affirmed by the bar chart and the streamgraph, the class that is the most “time consuming” for me is definitely Groups.
+Furthermore, as affirmed by the bar chart and the streamgraph, the class that is the most “time consuming” for me appears to be Groups.
 There appears to be spikes in the amount of work I do in Groups on Wednesdays and Thursdays (for instance, on Wednesday April 8th I worked on Groups for 4.5 hours).
 This is likely because we have weekly quizzes in Groups